Localized Region Guidance for Class Activation Mapping in WSSS: Experiments

 \subsection{Ablation Studies}

 We conduct ablations on VOC 2012 to assess the impact of each component.
-Table~\ref{tab:ablation_study} shows that starting from a 68.3\% baseline, instance guidance adds +3.8\%, multi-scale CAMs add +3.3\%, and DenseCRF contributes +4.3\%.
-The largest gain comes from influence computation, which alone delivers +11.8\%, accounting for over half of the total improvement.
+Table~\ref{tab:ablation_study} shows orthogonal ablations where each row adds exactly one component.
+Starting from a 68.3\% baseline, instance guidance adds +3.8\%, multi-scale CAMs add +3.4\%, and influence computation adds +6.9\%, reaching 82.3\% mIoU.
+DenseCRF post-processing further contributes +4.3\%, reaching 86.6\% mIoU.
+The largest gain comes from influence computation, accounting for a significant portion of the total improvement.